+2.5.4.2.3.
+In the frequency of interfaction between the persons involved in the relationship.
 2.6.5.
-Domestic violence, as defined in 34 U.S.C. § 12291(a)(8), which includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic 2.6.4.2.3.
-2.6.5. or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+Domestic violence, as defined in 34 U.S.C. § 12291(a)(3), which includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
 2.6.6.
-Stalking, as defined in 34 U.S.C. § 12291(a)(30), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- - 2.6.6.1 fear for his or her safety or the safety of others; or suffer substantial emotional distress. - Supportive measures mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the obspective measurement and a complaint or where no formal complaint has been filed.
+Stalking, as defined in 34 U.S.C. § 12291(a)(30), which means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- 2.6.6.1. fear for his or her safety or the safety of others; or a fractional diabated of the protection directed and the person directed at a specific person that would cause a reasonable person to- 2.6.6.2. fear for his or her safety of others; or a fractional direction and the person direction directed at a specific person that would cause a reasonable person to- 2.6.6.7.
+Stalking, as the protection and the person direction directed at a specific person that would cause a reasonable person to- 2.6.6.7.
+Stalking, as the protection and the person direction directed at a specific person that would cause a reasonable person to- 2.6.6.7.
+Stalking, as the person direction directi suffer substantial emotional distress

+2.7.
+Supportive measures mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to the district's education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the district's educational environment, or deter sexual harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
-The district will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the district to provide the supportive measures.
-The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures. - Discrimination Not Involving Sexual Harassment.
+The district will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that 3.
+Discrimination Not Involving Sexual Harassment.